gwasser/gwasser.github.io/contact.md

 We have a strict policy at the CERT/CC that all work-related media contact must go through our public relations office before I can respond to any requests, so please be patient.

+If you're just looking to report a vulnerability, the best option is to fill out the CERT/CC [Vulnerability Reporting Form](https://vulcoord.cert.org/VulReport/).

 ## Personal Projects